EnforcementReader Rating: 3.44

 Office of the Privacy Commissioner of Canada

 The Office of the Privacy Commissioner of Canada protects the personal information of Canadians.
-The new law will allow the Commissioner to enforce the legislation with respect to two types of conduct:
+The new law allows the Commissioner to enforce the legislation with respect to two types of conduct:

 - the collection of personal information through access to computer systems contrary to an act of parliament;